 As a landlord or property owner, you may eventually find yourself in a situation where repairs and maintenance are needed in your rental unit.
 Since landlords are required to keep their rental properties in habitable condition, it's important to address repairs as soon as possible to comply with local housing and building codes.

-(Hint: We make it easy to stay on top of rental repairs with the Maintenance tab inside TenantCloud.
-Just log into your TenantCloud account, and you can create new maintenance requests, assign service professionals, and track and pay invoices.)
+Pro Tip: Stay on top of rental repairs with the Maintenance tab inside TenantCloud.
+Create new maintenance requests, assign service professionals, and track and pay invoices, in one place.

 What to Do if a Landlord Refuses to Make Repairs